Dornier Do 17: Design

 The forward fuselage had a conventional stepped cockpit, with a fully glazed nose.
 Early variants were labelled the "flying pencil" owing to its sleek and continuous "stick-like" lines.
-As a result of the lessons learned in the Spanish Civil War, the cockpit roof was raised and the lower, or bottom half, of the crew compartment was a typical under-nose gondola or "Bodenlafette" (abbreviated Bola): this inverted-casemate design ventral defensive armament position was a common feature of most German medium bombers.
+As a result of the lessons learned in the Spanish Civil War, the cockpit roof was raised and the lower, or bottom half, of the crew compartment was a typical under-nose gondola or "Bodenlafette" (abbreviated Bola) this inverted-casemate design ventral defensive armament position was common in German medium bombers.
 The Bola was extended back to the leading edge of the wings where the lower-rear gunners position and upper-rear gunner position were level with each other.
-As with contemporary German bombers, the crew were concentrated in a single compartment.
+As with contemporary German bombers, the crew were concentrated in a compartment.

 The cockpit layout consisted of the pilot seat and front gunner in the forward part of the cockpit.
 The pilot sat on the left side, close up to the Plexiglas windshield.
 One of the gunners sat on the right seat, which was set further back to provide room for the 7.92 mm MG 15 machine gun to be traversed in use.
 The Do 17 usually carried a crew of four: the pilot, a bombardier and two gunners.
 The bomb-aimer also manned the MG 15 in the nose glazing and Bola-housed rear lower position.
 The two gunners operated the forward-firing MG 15 installed in the front windshield, the two MGs located in the side windows (one each side) and the rearward firing weapon.
 The cockpit offered a bright and panoramic view at high altitude.
 The standard ammunition load was 3,300 rounds of 7.92 mm ammunition in 44 double-drum magazines.